Yash-10/beta-sgp/README.md

 ### `results`

-- It contains the results in form of metrics embedded in .csv files, images and the corresponding code.
+- It contains the results in form of metrics embedded in .npy files.

-### `paper_plots`
+### `pre_processing1

-- Contains scripts used to produce the figures from the paper.

 `Automation.cl` is the IRAF automation script we generated to automate the process of removing bad bias and flat frames during the image reduction process.

-## Example result and comparison
+## Example results and comparison

 ![Example result](https://github.com/Yash-10/beta-sgp/blob/master/readme_example.png?raw=true)

 ## Data availability

-The M13 globular cluster I-filter images (244 in number) used in our study are available [here](https://drive.google.com/file/d/13Vk2TpXgSB6IoLUIv-zdh-XI53wJp-0y/view?usp=sharing).
+The M13 globular cluster I-filter images (244 images) are available [here](https://drive.google.com/file/d/13Vk2TpXgSB6IoLUIv-zdh-XI53wJp-0y/view?usp=sharing).
 These images have gone through the usual image reduction pipeline.

 ## Bugs or issues